CSCfi/rems/docs/bots.md

 - `application.command/delete` deletes application immediately, and
 - `application.command/send-expiration-notifications` sends emails to members

+NB: `:expirer` role must be granted to Expirer bot.
+This can be done via CLI, using the command `grant-role`.

 NB: currently only draft application removal is supported by REMS.

 Example of creating the bot user with the API.